oliviervroom/realestate_predictor/README.md

 **🧠 Overview: A Modular AI-Powered Platform for Real Estate Evaluation**

 We designed and implemented a modular, AI-driven platform to help real estate investors **assess, price, and evaluate property listings** with greater intelligence and automation.
+For a brief (2 minute) demo/explanation of how to use it, you can watch: [tinyurl.com/IREIA-demo](https://tinyurl.com/IREIA-demo).

 The system is built around four core components:

 1. **$ Price Prediction**
 2. **📈 Rent Prediction & Optimization**